camisbored/CamsCompression/README.md

 Future implementations of the algorihtm itself may involve looking for more sophisitcated patterns, which I believe will actually turn this into a powerful tool with more real world use cases.
 Recently beginning to learn rust, I thought this would be a great opporitunity to see how the language handles for a program like this.
 The answer was surprisingly well.
 This supports files of up to 4gb, and was able to handle with no memory issues.
+As can be seen above, in the best case the compressed size is 0.000000000294% of the original, while on the average case it saves around 10%.

 The algorithm itself can be described as follows:
 -Bytes [0, 1] = 0x43, 0x47
--Byte  [2] = unsigned char [1-4] describing how many bytes to read for address
-    The following 1-4 bytes contain the address of a table at the end of the file.
+-Byte  [2] = unsigned char [1-4] describing how many bytes to read for address -The following 1-4 bytes contain the address of a table at the end of the file.
-    Following the address is the compressed data.
+-Following the address is the compressed data.
-    After all the compressed data, sits a table with 1 or more entries Entry byte [0] = unsigned char [1-4] describing how many bytes to read to describe "start index" The next 1-4 bytes describe the address of the start index in big endian The next byte is an unsigned char describing how many bytes to read to describe the "count" The next 1-4 bytes is how many times pattern occurs as a big endian integer.
+-After all the compressed data, sits a table with 1 or more entries -Entry byte [0] = unsigned char [1-4] describing how many bytes to read to describe "start index" -The next 1-4 bytes describe the address of the start index in big endian -The next byte is an unsigned char describing how many bytes to read to describe the "count" -The next 1-4 bytes is how many times pattern occurs as a big endian integer.
-    The final byte in a table entry is the actual byte value that was repeated
+-The final byte in a table entry is the actual byte value that was repeated
-    Ex: {0x02, 0x0512, 0x04, 0x08432543, 0xFF} means the byte 0xFF occured at address 0x512 0x08432543 times.
+-Ex: {0x02, 0x0512, 0x04, 0x08432543, 0xFF} means the byte 0xFF occured at address 0x512 0x08432543 times.

 Example of before and after compression: